 Jon A. Campbell

 The Washington State Governor's Advisory Council on Historic Preservation will consider the following for nomination to the State and/or National Register of Historic Places on Thursday June 27th (rm 309) and Friday June 28th (rm 307), 2019 at El Centro de la Raza (2524 16th Ave S, Seattle).
-See agenda for days and times when each nomination will be heard.
+See agenda for time when each nomination will be heard.
 The meetings are open to the public.
-Fridays (Feb 22nd) meeting wil be held at ____ (Location TBA) starting at 9 a.m.

 Preservation Office staff will present a brief presentation on the history of the nominated resources, correspondence will be entered into the record, and the Council will entertain comments from people in the audience who wish to speak.
 Following discussion, the Council will act on the nomination, rendering an opinion of whether the property meets State and/or National Register Criteria.